-This project is to trace buildings in this region of Zambia.
-Please use the Imagery provided by DigitalGlobe's Maps API Premium Imagery (it should load automatically in the iD and JOSM editors).
+This project is to trace buildings, and missing major roads, in this region of Guatemala.
+Please use the Imagery provided by DigitalGlobe's +Vivid Service (it should load automatically in the iD and JOSM editors).
 This imagery may be offset, see instructions for details.

 The Missing Maps project aims to map the most vulnerable places in the world (affected by humanitarian crises: disease epidemics, conflict, natural disasters, poverty, environmental crises).
 Building on HOT's disaster preparedness projects, the Missing Maps tasks facilitate pre-emptive mapping of priority countries to better facilitate disaster response, medical activities and resource allocation when crises occur.

 Created by russdeffner - Updated - Priority: low

 - Changeset Comment

 - #hotosm-project-2425 #MissingMaps #EliminateMalaria #Guatemala When saving your work, please leave the default comment but add what you actually mapped, for example "added buildings and a residential road".

 - Some of these squares may already be partially or fully mapped, please review and map missing features if needed, fix up the existing mapping, or just mark it "Done" if already complete.

 - Please connect up roads that are not connected to the main network or nearby roads.

 - Please disconnect roads that are attached to landuse=residential areas and draw them into the settlements and connect them to other roads that enter the settlements

 - Please use the imagery provided by DigitalGlobe's +Vivid Service, align it to existing features or GPS traces where applicable, use Bing where available for comparison.